d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 of the pixel at location (13, 17) always increase (or always decrease) the likelihood that the image depicts a dog?
-Reliance on a linear model corrsponds to the (implicit) assumption that the only requirement for differentiating cats vs. dogs is to assess the brightness of individual pixels.
+Reliance on a linear model corresponds to the implicit assumption that the only requirement for differentiating cats vs. dogs is to assess the brightness of individual pixels.